tum-pbs/pbdl-book/diffphys.md

 The simplest way to express this goal is via an $L^2$ loss between the two states.
 So we want to minimize the loss function $L=|d(t^e) - d^{\text{target}}|^2$.

-Note that as described here this inverse problem is a pure optimization task: there's no NN involved, and our goal is to obtain $\mathbf{u}$.
+Note that as described here, this inverse problem is a pure optimization task: there's no NN involved, and our goal is to obtain $\mathbf{u}$.
 We do not want to apply this velocity to other, unseen _test data_, as would be custom in a real learning task.